GregSutcliffe/ansible-community-website/pages/events.md

 - Address: 425 Summer Street, Boston, Massachusetts, 02210 USA
 - Rooms: Commonwealth Ballroom (General Session and Breakout 1), Grand Ballroom C (Breakout 2)

 See [the HackMD schedule](https://hackmd.io/0uT8IXjJTH2ZBB28jAQ1fA) for all the talks, breakouts, and other helpful info!
+Yay!